aws/mcp-proxy-for-aws/CONTRIBUTING.md

-# Contributing to AWS MCP Proxy
+# Contributing to MCP Proxy for AWS

-Thank you for your interest in contributing to the AWS MCP Proxy Server!
+Thank you for your interest in contributing to the MCP Proxy for AWS!
 We welcome contributions from the community.

 ## Quick Start